ARCHER2-HPC/archer2-docs/docs/user-guide/io.md

   - If each process is writing to its own individual file then the default settings should give good performance.

-  - If processes are writing to a single shared file (e.g. using MPI-IO, HDF5 or NetDCF), set the appropriate directories to be fully striped: `lfs setstripe -c -1 directory/`
+  - If processes are writing to a single shared file (e.g. using MPI-IO, HDF5 or NetCDF), set the appropriate directories to be fully striped: `lfs setstripe -c -1 directory/`

 ## I/O Profiling